jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the obligation the debtor is released from is an amount of debt to which section EW 46C(3) (Consideration when debt forgiven within economic group) applies; and
   (b) at the time the debtor is released, the debtor is a company that is a member of the same wholly-owned group as the creditor, and the debtor is described in section EW 46C(1)﻿(a) or (b).
 When shares are cancelled
-(2B) The market value of any transfer from the shareholder to the company on the cancellation of a share of the shareholder's rights as a shareholder is zero.
+(2B) The market value of any transfer from the shareholder to the company on the cancellation of a share or the shareholder’s rights as a shareholder is zero.
 Provision of services for less than market value
 (3) Despite subsection (1), a transfer of value does not occur to the extent to which the money’s worth provided by the company is only the provision of services.
 Limit to subsection (3)